abinit/abinit/doc/tutorial/eph4zpr.md

 abicomp.py sigeph teph4zpr_6o_DS*_SIGEPH.nc -e
 ```

-Now the convergence is much better and the ZPR valu is converged with 1 meV for nband ??
+Now the convergence is much better and the ZPR is converged with 1 meV for nband ??
 This is the value one should obtain when summing all the bands up to [[mpw]]

 Exercise: